"The flute player could really play."

 -Mario Davidovsky

-I joined the flute faculty of the John J. Cali School of Music at Montclair State University in August 2022 My latest tinyefforts set is here -- #tinyefforts2022 It's a new companion set to #tinyefforts2020 and #tinyefforts2021 with the same basic goal: four new compositions, available for free download, to be performed however you like.
+Garrett Schumann's January 2023 article about the legacy of Vicente Lusitano and the history of scholarship around his lift in the New York Times, inspired by a sign I brought to a BLM protest in 2020 My latest tinyefforts set is here -- #tinyefforts2022 It's a new companion set to #tinyefforts2020 and #tinyefforts2021 with the same basic goal: four new compositions, available for free download, to be performed however you like.
 I'll send money to support any musician who make a recording of any of these new works.
 The web store is open!
 Scores are available for perusal and purchase -- click here.
-In August 2020 I became the Assistant Dean of Community Engagement and Career Services at The Juilliard School.
-I'm honored to be on the artist roster for the Haynes flute company. |
+I'm honored to be a member of the artist roster for the Haynes flute company. |

 Recent recordings